isabella232/advertising-cloud.en/help/dsp/audiences/audience-about.md

 ### The All Audiences View

-In the All Audiences View, or Audience Library, you can save and manage reusable audiences, which include groups of audience segments and even other saved audiences.
+In the [!UICONTROL All Audiences] view, or Audience Library, you can save and manage reusable audiences, which include groups of audience segments and even other saved audiences.
 You can use audiences as targets for multiple placements.
 The number of placements in which each audience is used is indicated next to the placement name.

 You can edit, clone, delete, export, or share any audience.

 ### The Segments View

-In the Segments view, all users can create additional custom segments.
+In the [!UICONTROL Segments] view, all users can create additional custom segments.

-The Segments view also lists the following segment types:
+The [!UICONTROL Segments] view also lists the following segment types:

 * All user-created custom segments available to the user.